salemhamdani/salemhamdani/README.md

 <br>

-- 🔭 I’m currently working on creating LMS (learning management systems) with <a href="https://github.com/softsquareit" > SoftSquareIT </a>
+- 🔭 I’m currently working on creating LMS (learning management systems) with <a href="https://en.pt.software/" > P&T Software GmbH </a>

-- ✨ I’m currently collaborating on two big projects : <a href="https://www.doranco.fr/" > Doranco </a> and <a href="https://www.okalee.fr" > Okalee </a>
+- ✨ I’m currently collaborating on two big projects : <a href="https://legaltegrity.com" > LegalTegrity </a> and <a href="https://lintum.com/" > Lintum </a>

-- 🌱 I’m currently learning data science.
+- 🌱 I’m currently learning data science and machine learning.

 - 📫 How to reach me ** salemhamdani09@gmail.com **